FastestIndia/privacy/README.md

 Again, this list is not comprehensive.
 Adjust it according to what your app actually asks for.

-Does the Application collect precise real time location information of the device?
-If your app uses geolocation, check out the specific branch of this document https://www.docracy.com/6513/mobile-privacy-policy-geolocated-apps-

 This Application does not collect precise information about the location of your mobile device.